 - 1.1.
 The purpose of this paper is to provide the Audit Committee with information on the instances that the County Council has used its investigatory powers in the last financial year, as required by the Code of Practice issued by the Home Office.
 It is also to provide assurance that the County Council uses its surveillance powers in a lawful and proportionate way. - 1.2.
-This report confirms that there has been 1 use of surveillance powers and 1 application for Communications Data in 2019-20 (a slight increase over 2018/19). - 1.3.
-The level of use of surveillance powers for 2019-20 is very low, continuing the trend seen in recent years.
+This report confirms that there has been no uses of surveillance powers and three applications for Communications Data in 20120-21.
+Compared to 2019-20, this is a decrease in surveillance powers, and a slight increase in applications for Communications Data. - 1.3.
+The level of use of surveillance powers for 2020-21 is very low, continuing the trend seen in recent years.